-1. The crowds have gone.
 With nearly 300 miles of coastline and some of the most beautiful scenery in the UK, it’s not surprising that Cornwall is a popular summer destination.
-But when the summer crowds disperse you can have Cornwall all to yourself.
-And somehow its beauty shines all the brighter in the solitude of a winter’s afternoon.
+Many believe that the best time to visit Cornwall is during the summer months, but when the crowds have gone you can have Cornwall all to yourself and somehow its beauty shines all the brighter in the solitude of a winter’s afternoon.

-2. The climate is mild.
 Daffodils in December?
-Cornwall lies on the eastern edge of the Gulf Stream, which means that its winter temperatures are comparable to Mediterranean resorts such as Benidorm, Nice and Naples.
+Cornwall lies on the eastern edge of the Gulf Stream, which means that its winter temperatures are comparable to Mediterranean resorts such as Benidorm, Nice and, Naples.
 This makes it one of the warmest counties in the UK and yes, daffodils can often be seen in December.

-4. The storms are spectacular.
 When the winter storms unleash their power, the Cornwall of Daphne Du Maurier’s Jamaica Inn comes to mind.
-Waves crash against harbour walls, rain lashes in off the coast and it’s exhilarating to witness (before snuggling up in a cosy cabin, protected from the elements!)
+Waves crash against harbour walls, rain lashes in off the coast and it’s exhilarating to witness (before snuggling up in a cosy hot tub cabin, protected from the elements!)